egovernments/municipal-services/sewerage-calculator/LOCALSETUP.md

 # Local Setup

-To setup the sw-calculator in your local system, clone the [Muncipal Service repository](https://github.com/egovernments/municipal-services).
+To setup the sewerage-calculator in your local system, clone the [Muncipal Service repository](https://github.com/egovernments/municipal-services).

 ## Dependencies